Barakah-dev/The-Kitchen/README.md

-A resturant webpage built with plain HTML.
+A restaurant webpage built with plain HTML.